Professional External Hard Drive Data Recovery with Experience

 Unlike the hard drive present inside a computer system, the external hard drive is both portable & detachable and can be easily taken from one place to another.
-It is typically connected to a computer system by either a USB or Firewire cable and is often used for backing up data or transferring data from one computer to another.
+It is typically connected to a computer system by either a USB or Thunderbolt cable and is often used for backing up data or transferring data from one computer to another.

-Both external USB and Firewire hard drives basically consist of a case containing a standard IDE or SATA hard drive with a USB or Firewire interface adaptor.
+Both external USB and Firewire hard drives basically consist of a case containing a standard IDE or SATA hard drive with a USB, Thunderbolt or Firewire interface adaptor.
 Thus, these units are prone to all the usual problems relating to IDE & SATA hard drives plus some others that the external case and interface may bring.
 We have the experience and professional technicians that can recover external hard drive data.

 Three of the most common problems we have noticed with external hard drives are logical file system damage, physical damage, and damage due to overheating.

-One of the most frequent causes for data loss on an external hard drive is detaching the USB cable from a computer or other device incorrectly.
+One of the most frequent causes for data loss on an external hard drive is detaching the USB or Thunderbolt cable from a computer or other device incorrectly.
 The most common result from doing this is damage to the logical file system.
 Typically, in this situation your drive is not physically damaged even though your data is still lost.
 To avoid this situation you should always use the "Safely Remove Hardware" button for PC's or the "Eject" function for MAC OS.

 Unfortunately being small, external hard drives also get knocked over, dropped, and banged.
 In almost all cases, the resulting impact will cause noticeable problems.
 For example, if the hard drive has been dropped, the drive will probably make a ticking / clicking noise when powered on.
 This is usually indicates damage to the read / writes heads or possibly even the motor bearing.
 If knocked or bumped, the drive will often make a buzzing noise which usually indicates a seized spindle.
 No matter what, when any drive starts making noises you should immediately stop using it and contact a data recovery professional.
 At this point, the longer the drive makes noise the less chance you have of successfully recovering your data.